7 Hopper HQ Alternatives: Better Grid Planners and Free Plans That Last

 - Thin analytics

-- Per-channel cost adds up
+- Per-channel cost adds up quickly

-Hopper HQ vs BuntingPost: side-by-side
+Hopper HQ vs BuntingPost, side by side

 | Feature | BuntingPost | Hopper HQ |